zeroincombenze/l10n-italy/base_multireport/README.rst

 The module is built on follow concepts:

-* Module customize order, invoice and delivery documents
+* You can customize order, invoice and delivery documents
-* Module does not disable standard Odoo modules: you can use them whenever you want
+* Module does not disable standard Odoo report: you can use them whenever you want
-* You can use this module as base of your custom report module
+* You can use this module as base for your custom report module
 * Configuration parameters are organized as a hierarchical tree